Estate Planning Information

 The following provides answers to frequently-asked questions about Wills, Trusts, Estates, Guardianships, Elder Law Adoption, and Medicaid Information:

 - Why might I need an attorney practicing in the area of wills, trusts, estates and Medicaid planning?

-- How can Haggerty, Haggerty and Maschmeyer help me with the issues surrounding wills, trusts, estates and Medicaid planning?
+- How can Haggerty and Haggerty help me with the issues surrounding wills, trusts, estates and Medicaid planning?

 - Why would I need to institute guardianship proceedings?

 - Help in locating a nursing home link.

 - Adoption Services

 - How do I schedule an appointment with our firm?